top of page

 5. Add the dry ingredients (flour mixture) to the wet ingredients (butter mixture).
 Fold in with a spatula until the cookie dough is evenly combined and smooth.
 This will not resemble usual cookie dough- it will be really doughy and it will be stretchy.

-6. Set the bowl of dough in the fridge for 5 minutes.
+6. Set the bowl of dough in the fridge for 5-10 minutes.

 7. Pull the cookie dough out of the fridge and using a 1/4 cup measuring cup, scoop out the dough onto a cookie sheet about 3 inches apart.
 You should be able to fit 6 cookies on each sheet.
+You can also make the cookie smaller if desired.

 8. Make sure the oven rack is in the middle of the oven.
 Bake for 12-15 minutes.
 12 minutes for really gooey and 15 minutes for more cooked.
 I usually bake for 12 minutes, but every oven is different!